Minnesota Fathers & Families Network (MFFN)

 Who We Are

-The Minnesota Father and Family Network (MFFN) guides professionals and volunteers to strengthen father-child relationships and improves the health of families statewide.
+The Minnesota Father and Family Network (MFFN) guides professionals and volunteers to strengthen father-child relationships and improve the health of families statewide.

 Vision: Healthy fathers = Healthy children/families = Healthy communities